 - 2. If the agency has a system for reimbursement, bonuses or incentives to staff based on consumer service utilization, the agency must establish and implement policies to ensure that consumer care/service is not compromised. - 3.
-The agency must comply with state procedures for reporting suspected elder abuse and/or neglect to the Department.
+The agency must comply with state procedures for reporting suspected elder abuse and/or neglect to the Department and to other legally mandated agencies and individuals.